Pell Grants

 Getting Started

 When applying for federal aid, one of the first terms you should become familiar with is SAR, an acronym for Student Aid Report.
 (Be sure to review Chapter Seven: Filling Out Forms for more information on this.)
 All applicants requesting federal aid dollars will receive an SAR, telling them (1) whether they may receive a Pell Grant, (2) their Pell Grant Index number, (3) their Estimated Family Contribution (EFC) number, and (4) if they have failed to fill out the form correctly.
-The financial aid advisor at your college uses this report to help organize your aid package.
+The financial aid adviser at your college uses this report to help organize your aid package.
 Schools receive a set amount of funds per year for federal programs.
 Even if you are eligible for federal financial aid per your SAR, you may lose out on funding if you apply late or the processing of your SAR is held up.
-That's because funds are typically distributed on a "first come, first served" basis.
+That’s because funds are typically distributed on a “first come, first served” basis.
 If you have additional questions on SAR processing, be sure to call the Student Aid Report Information Center at (319) 337-5665.

 FSEOG Grants >>>